Makko.ai Glossary

 Win Condition

-The rule that defines success.
+The rule that defines success in a game.

 Loss Condition

-The rule that defines failure.
+The rule that defines failure in a game.

 Progression